shaadenzapotato/Lab0/README.md

 -at least one list (ordered or unordered), at least one table, and at least one image.

-	There is an ordered list for "Travel" and an unordered list for "Hobbies"
+	There is an ordered list for "Travel" and an unordered list for "Hobbies" The table is in "languages"
+	and the image is the potato logo icon in the navbar

 -at least one stylesheet file.